dennoa/stateless-auth/README.md

       }

     });

+### Default login options
+The default support for logging in with a username and password has a minimum requirement that a findUser function be implemented.
+The default implementation calls back with an error reminding you to provide an implementation appropriate to your application.
+There are other defaults that you may need to override in order to conform with the way your application models user info.

+The default login options are:

+    login: {
+      handler: defaultLoginHandler,

+      standardiseUserInfo: (userInfo)=> {
+        return {
+          ids: { login: userInfo.username },
+          email: userInfo.email,
+          name: userInfo.name,
+          picture: userInfo.picture
+        };
+      },

+      findUser: (credentials, callback) => {
+        callback({ error: 'An implemenation for findUser must be provided' });
+      },

+      hashPassword: hashPassword,

+      modelmap: {
+        credentials: {
+          password: 'password'
+        },
+        userInfo: {
+          passwordHash: 'passwordHash'
+        }
+      }
+    }

+* login.handler specifies the login handler.
+See the section below on adding another provider if you want to implement your own login handler rather than use the default.
+  If you use your own login handler, then the rest of the configuration options are not really relevant.
+* login.standardiseUserInfo maps the user info from the login.findUser function to the standard format used by your application.
+See global options above for more details about this.
+You will likely want to change this to conform with the format of the user info supplied by your login.findUser function.
+* login.findUser MUST be overridden by your application-specific implementation.
+If you are using mongoose you might code something like this:

+    module.exports = require('stateless-auth')({
+      providers: {
+        login: {
+          findUser: (credentials, callback) => {
+            UserModel.findOne({ username: credentials.username }, callback);
+          }
+        }
+      }
+    });

+  The credentials passed to login.findUser will be whatever is posted on the /auth/login request.
+* login.hashPassword specifies the password hashing function.
+The default is sha256 formatted as base64.
+The default implementation assumes the application holds a hash of the password as part of the user info (no actual password should be stored).
+* login.modelmap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
+Override this if you want to use a name other than 'password' such as 'loginPassword' for example.
+* login.modelmap.userInfo.passwordHash specifies the name of the property on the user info model that holds the password hash.
+Override this if you want to use a name other than 'passwordHash'.

 ## Adding another provider
 You can add additional providers by simply adding them to the configuration options.
 If the implementation for retrieving the access token and subsequently the basic user